1978 Illinois gubernatorial election

-The 1978 Illinois gubernatorial election were held in Illinois in November 7, 1978.
-Republican James R. Thompson easily won a second term in office, defeating Democrat nominee Michael Bakalis by nearly 600,000 votes.
+The 1978 Illinois gubernatorial election was held on Tuesday, November 7, 1978.
+Republican James R. Thompson easily won a second term in office, defeating Democratic nominee Michael Bakalis by 596,550 votes.

-Election information
+Background

 This was the first Illinois gubernatorial election that took place during the United States' midterm elections.
 The previous election had been in 1976.

 The primary (held March 21) and general election coincided with those for federal offices (Senate and House) and those for other state offices.
 The election was part of the 1978 Illinois elections.

-Turnout

 Turnout in the primaries saw 20.39% in the gubernatorial primaries, with a total of 1,201,603 votes cast, and 16.33% in the lieutenant gubernatorial primary, with 962,288 votes cast.
 Turnout during the general election was 54.23%, with 3,150,107 votes cast.

 Democratic primary

 Governor

 Incumbent Illinois Comptroller Michael Bakalis won the Democratic primary.

 Bakalis' opponent had been Dakin Williams, a prosecutor who was the younger brother of famous playwright Tennessee Williams.
 Williams had been a candidate for the Democratic nomination of Illinois' US Senate seat in 1972, and had unsuccessfully sought the nomination for the state's other US Senate seat in 1974.